Player Profile

 Anderson debuted for Lancashire in 2001.
 He went on to take 50 first-class wickets in his first full domestic campaign the following summer, including nine in a landslide Championship win over Somerset at Blackpool.

-That form earned the then 20-year-old a place on an England Academy (now known as Performance Programme) winter tour to Australia.
+That form earned the then 20-year-old a place on an England Academy winter tour to Australia.
 And, after a few injuries in the main England party, he was awarded his ODI debut against Australia at Melbourne that December.

 Less than four months earlier, he had been playing Lancashire League cricket for Burnley.